-1. Feature Selection.
-Sets of appropriate features extracted from training images are selected, which must be able to code the useful contour information of the seam puckers.
+- 1. Feature Selection.
+Sets of appropriate features extracted from training images are selected, which must code the contour information of the seam puckers. - 2.
+Training.

-2. Training.
 Construct the neural network and train it in order to make it have the ability of classification with the sets of selected features representing those template pucker images.

-After training, the neural network can serve as a seam pucker classifier instead of human inspectors.
+Finally the trained neural network can serve as the seam pucker classifier instead of human inspectors.
 For each unidentified image repeat the following steps:

-1. Feature Extraction.
+- 1. Feature Extraction.
 The set of features for a given image are calculated.
-Collect these features into a feature vector F as the representation of a seam pucker sample in neural network classifier.

-2. Classification.
-Input F to the SOM classifier and find the best matching unit c.
-The label of c is then assigned to the seam pucker image as the grade number.
+Collect these features into a feature vector F. - 2.
+Classification.
+Input F to the SOM and find the best matching unit c.
+The label of c then is assigned to the seam pucker image as the grade number.

-In the following, each part in the process of the objective evaluation of seam puckers will be introduced in detail.
+In the following, the processes will be introduced in detail.